 Navigate To is a single shortcut for most of your navigation needs.
 It opens a list with all contextually available navigation destinations.
 You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

 View contextually available navigation actions

-Place the caret on a symbol in the editor or select the symbol in a tool window window, or just set the caret anywhere in the editor.
+Place the caret at symbol in the editor or select the symbol in a tool window window, or just set the caret anywhere in the editor.

 In the Navigate To list that appears, you will see all relevant navigation options.

 Select an option from the list and click it or press Enter.

 If the selected option has a single destination, ReSharper will bring you there immediately, if there are several destination, another list will open providing you with the further choice.
 You can study one of the corresponding topics to learn more about the selected navigation option.

 Where applicable, the Navigate To list includes general navigation features, specifically: